mathieubrmd/Ruby-MazeGame/README.md

 # Ruby-MazeGame

-A small Maze Game in Ruby.
+* A small Maze Game in Ruby.
+* The user needs to find the treasure by moving through doors.
-When an ennemy attacks, we need to beat him at a rock-paper-scissors game.
+* When an ennemy attacks, he need to beat him at a rock-paper-scissors game.